Charles Wylie (British Army officer): Machapuchare, 1957

 In 1957 Wylie joined an expedition to Machapuchare in Nepal (6993 m) led by Lieutenant Colonel Jimmy Roberts.
 The party included Roger Chorley, David Cox and Wilfrid Noyce.
 Wylie climbed to Camp IV at 20,400 ft with Cox and Noyce.
 Further progress involved crossing an ice ridge and descending by rope to a glacier below.
 In order to safeguard the return, Wylie remained at the camp with one of the sherpas whilst Cox and Noyce continued over the ice ridge and thence towards the summit.

-Cox and Noyce successfully climbed to within 150 ft of the summit via the north ridge (an approximate altitude of 22,793 ft).
+Cox and Noyce successfully climbed to within 150 ft of the summit via the north ridge (an approximate altitude of 22,793 ft), in accordance with restrictions placed on the summit itself.
 Whilst they were doing this Wylie and the sherpa, Tashi, dug a tunnel right through the little ridge, 25 ft. below its crest and 15 ft. long to make the return journey shorter and safer for Cox and Noyce.